RIT-MDRC/Catbot/src/raspi/state_management/Readme.md

     }
 }
 ```
-Then only the "1" or {"pressure": "left_pressure","valve": "left_valve"} will be passed to the parser function.
+Then only the "1" or {"pressure": "left_pressure", "valve": "left_valve"} will be passed to the parser function.

 Example:
 ```py